 You might like to begin your Morning Prayer with:

-News…any news or items you would like included in our bulletin please send to Paul Reynolds, Fr Mark, Keith Rogers or Chris Jones.
+Any news or items you want included in our bulletin please send to Paul Reynolds.
 Many thanks.

 St Gabriel’s is now open for Mass each Sunday at 9.30am.
 Numbers are limited due to the need for social distancing.
 If you want to attend please contact Keith Rogers – tel 578097 or by email